 The beautiful mission is located in the heart of San Luis Obispo.

-Visitors to the mission today can see the adobe church (the portico and campanario were rebuilt in 1936), an excellent museum, and remnants of the original stone kitchen walls, and an excellent museum with a room that focusses on the Chumash Indians.
+Visitors to the mission today can see the adobe church (the portico and campanario were rebuilt in 1936), remnants of the original stone kitchen walls, and an excellent museum with a room that focusses on the Chumash Indians.

 There is also a statue of a bear in the plaza, commemorating the “Valley of the Bears.”